Blog Menu

 But far from being deterred, Laurel embraced the challenge.
 Using her skills and experience, passion for biodiversity and multisensory approach, she has transformed the space into a sanctuary of seasonal scents, shapes and colours.

-Laurel Truscott landscape architect at Another Place
+Laurel Truscott landscape architect

 As well as the visual look of the space, it was important to me to incorporate other senses.
 Wherever there’s an intersection of paths, or you cross from one threshold into another, we’ve planted gorgeous scents to elevate the experience.

 We have the daphne and mahonias in the winter, with their wonderful vibrant woodland scent, and spring into the summer with lavender and rosemary around the Glasshouse and down the steps.
-Outside each of the shepherd huts, we have scented flowers that will give a waft whenever guests open their doors, and we’ve also planted Sarcococca and scented rhododendrons.
+Outside each of the shepherd huts, we have scented flowers that give a waft whenever guests open their doors, and we’ve also planted sarcococca and scented rhododendrons.

 Then there are the sounds; the rustle of grasses, the swish against your body as you walk through the wildflower meadow.
 It’s all part of the design.